19:02

 We are judging ourselves and our bodies mercilessly.

-Our expectations are sky-high and we hate on ourselves even harder when we can't meet those expectations.
+Our expectations are sky high and we hate on ourselves even harder when we can't meet those expectations.

 I view aging as a privilege,

-One that is denied to so many and still I've had many moments of feeling compelled to smooth and soften evidence of life from my body.
+And still I have had many moments of feeling compelled to smooth and soften evidence of life from my body.

 I've struggled to see my skin slackening and I've had moments of horror to discover a crepe-like texture appearing on the sides of my thighs and the tops of my arms.